 For a secluded spot – without vendors, strollers, music or beach sports – try the beach at the Camino Real Hotel located at the southern tip of the peninsula; the beach is accessible only by walking through the Camino Real Hotel.

 Cancun’s beaches are all public, so once you access one beach you can walk in any direction and freely access most beaches.
 The hotel-zone hotels all face beaches and provide guests with a variety of facilities, including beach waiters, palapa sun shelters, volleyball courts, aerobics classes, bars, restaurants, showers, toilets, towels and lifeguards.

 Given the open sea conditions, Cancun’s eastern beaches operate a water safety flag system: white is excellent, green is safe to swim, yellow means use caution, red means it’s dangerous so use caution and black means it’s too dangerous, don’t swim.
 Beaches are routinely patrolled by lifeguards and are generally safe.

-Sunbathe on the gorgeous, wide, powder-white sandy beach or swim in waist-deep, calm turquoise water on this tiny ‘Island of Women’ (Isla Mujeres).
+(Isla Mujeres) – Sunbathe on the gorgeous, wide, powder-white sandy beach or swim in waist-deep, calm turquoise water.

 Playa offers a low-key, friendly, relaxing beach scene with great swimming and a wide choice of hotels, restaurants and bars.
 Go swimming, chill out under a straw parasol on the beach, discover craft and jewellery bargains in the alleyways of Playa, explore ancient Mayan ruins nearby or take a boat trip to Cozumel Island to swim with dolphins, snorkel and dive.